demisto/content/Packs/jamf/Integrations/jamfV2/README.md

 ### jamf-computer-lock
 ***
-Will send the "DeviceLock" command to a computer.
+Sends the "DeviceLock" command to a computer.
 This command logs the user out of the computer, restarts the computer, and then locks the computer.
 Optional: Displays a message on the computer when it locks.

 #### Base Command